Lulz07/my-config-file/README.md

-This repository contains all of my current environment configuration files such as my `vimrc` file, my PowerShell profile, and my Termux properties files.
+This repository contains all of my current environment configuration files such as my `vimrc` file, my PowerShell profile, and my Termux properties.

-This repository is intended to be a place where I could push changes I made to all of these files particularly for cloning purposes (if somehow my enviroment got broken and I am way too lazy to rewrite all of these files lmao).
+This repository is intended to be a place where I could push changes I made to all of these files (if somehow my enviroment got broken and I am way too lazy to rewrite all of these files lmao).

 For more details, below is the contents for all of this nonsense.
 **I'm not a native English speaker anyway so it make sense for me to do mistakes